rootstrap/blog/content/iOS/Practices/iOS-practices.md

 ## Resource Management

-As we mentioned before we want to have a folder in the root of the project for the resources our app will need, there are many types of resources so its helpful to organize them in different folders according to their type, for example, you may have: property lists, images, gifs, JSONs... and the list goes on.
+As we mentioned before we want to have a folder in the project's root for the resources our app will need, there are many types of resources so its helpful to organize them in different folders according to their type, for example, you may have: property lists, images, gifs, JSONs... and the list goes on.

 For images, Xcode provides a very helpful resource bundle named xassets.
 Here we'll store the images our app uses, if your app has a fancy UI and uses loads of them is good to have them grouped in folders that describe their use.